elizabethseto/cs326-final-delta/docs/final.md

 Authentication/Authorization: Upon login, the user has immediate access which allows them to creating polls and rating items.
 Their account cannot be accessed by any other user, as it is not sharable, and the user is the only individual that can access their account.

 ## Division of Labor

 1. Nisarga: Designed the wireframes for the app, Worked on the frontend pages HTML/CSS, Wrote the content for markdown files, Deployed the app and set up the database on Heroku, Worked on the backend for DBMS

-2. Elizabeth: Worked on the frontend pages HTML/CSS, deployed the app and set up the database on Heroku, got the data to render on the frontend, create account/login implementation, designed backend for DBMS
+2. Elizabeth: User interface implementation, worked on the frontend pages HTML/CSS, deployed the app and set up the database on Heroku, got the data to render on the frontend, create account/login implementation, backend implementation of user authentication, designed backend for DBMS, documentation for markdown files

 3. Yiming: Worked on frontend pages HTML/CSS